Primary Care Track Training Sites

-Below are descriptions of our 3 continuity clinics within the residency program:
+Below are descriptions of 4 of our continuity clinics within the residency program:

 VAMC Internal Medicine Residency Clinic: This clinic is located at the Malcolm Randall VA Medical Center, across the street and within walking distance of UF Health Shands Hospital.
 At this site, residents will gain experience managing multiple common, yet complex, medical conditions, including Coronary Artery Disease, COPD, Diabetes, and various malignancies.
 This clinic provides residents a level of autonomy which maximizes the educational experience of continuity clinic.
 The comprehensive nature of the VA health system allows access to all medical/surgical subspecialties, mental health resources, all necessary diagnostic/imaging tests, and inpatient services.
 Patients come to this clinic from throughout North Central Florida.
 Many of these patients have been coming to the Residency Clinic for over a decade and enjoy being involved in resident education.